 Are you new to Human Resources?
-Every one of us started somewhere.
-Differences in employment exist and the appropriate path depends on whether you’re starting an HR department from scratch or joining an existing department as an HR employee of one.
-Differences exist, too, when you join a department that has additional HR staff members or if you’re the only HR employee on staff.
-Each situation brings its special challenges.
+Every Hr professional started somewhere.
+Differences in employment exist and the appropriate path depends on whether you’re starting an HR department from scratch or joining an existing department as an HR employee of one person.

 Each new HR professional will need to evaluate their coworkers’ and organization’s needs and identify the most efficient way to deploy their knowledge and experience to serve their organization’s goals.
 This is the approach you would take if you are starting an HR department from scratch whether you are new to the profession or experienced.
 The learning curve for the latter will be less steep but still challenging.

 Starting an HR Department From Scratch

 Here is the path you need to follow to succeed in your quest to build a new HR department.
 On the day you start your new job, meet with your manager to receive their guidance on the priorities of the organization for their new department.
 They will likely also have their own expectations for your position.

 If you’re lucky, your new organization may have a written job specification or job description to guide your steps.
 But, in organizations that have no existing HR department, this onboarding has generally been left to individual managers, payroll, and accounting.
 If that's the case, you will have to create your own onboarding process.
-Come up with a three to six-month plan with your new boss as a starting basis.
+Come up with a three to six-month plan and review it with your new boss as a starting basis.

 As a new HR employee, it is necessary for you to quickly learn about and understand any processes and systems in place in the company that affect HR.
-The first systems to understand are how employees are paid and access benefits.
-Employees will soon come to you with their questions and you'll need to be ready.
+The first systems to understand are how employees are paid and how they access benefits information.
+Employees will soon come to you with their questions and you'll need to be ready with factual responses.
 Talk to the accounting department to learn about payroll in the organization.
 You'll also be involved in discussions with finance about employee compensation.